17 Essentials to Pack for Your Botanical Garden Visit When You’re Travelling Light

 Check the garden’s website for hours of operation and cost of admission so there are no surprises or disappointments.
 Some botanical gardens are closed on Mondays.
 Research before you go.

 Many gardens are only open during the summer months.
 And this is also when they do their renovations.
-Check the garden’s website for closures, so that you won’t be disappointed and find that your favorite part of the garden is closed off the very day you want to visit.
+Check the garden’s website for closures, so that you won’t be disappointed and find that your favourite part of the garden is closed off the very day you want to visit.

 Your curiosity and sense of wonder